komoto48g/mwxlib/demo/readme.md

 ## mwx.FSM

 The theory of Finite State Machine (FSM), developed in mid 20th century, is one of the most useful models in system design.
-The catalog of techniques that are simplified by FSM is astonishing: text processing, compilers, hardware design, language, AI, and much more.
+The catalog of techniques that are simplified by FSM is astonishing: text processing, compilers, hardware controls, languages, AI, and much more.
-The FSM is also the most important framework of mwxlib and used for the key-mouse-event binder, inter-object communication, notify handler, thread-sentinel, and so on.
-As with most mathematical and physical ideas which are truly fundamental, the concept of the Finite State Machine (FSM) is very simple.
+As with most mathematical and physical ideas which are truly fundamental, the concept of FSM is very simple.

+The FSM is the most important framework in this library, used for the key/mouse event handlers, inter-object communication, threads, notify, etc.

 Check how the mwx.FSM works by running the test code:
 [test-script of gate keeper](./test_fsm.py).